by Jonas E. Alexis

 Moreover, de Waal doesn’t seem to understand that animals are not moral agents.
 When a female hamster kills and eats her own children (I’ve had thirteen hamsters and had to learn that lesson the hard way), who will call that murder?
 When a male lion forcibly copulates with a female lion, who will call that rape?
 Doesn’t Darwinian evolution predict that these are just patterns of behavior?
 And haven’t some evolutionary biologists and scientists argued that rape is compatible with Darwinian evolution?

 “binding people together.
 Religion has a strong binding function….Religion has very important social functions: it’s not just policing.
-By binding communities together in a ritual based system of shared belief, you get more commitment to each other….Religion probably serves a number of functions for us that we are beneficial.”
+By binding communities together in a ritual-based system of shared belief, you get more committed to each other….Religion probably serves a number of functions for us that we are beneficial.”

 But like Michael Ruse, de Waal does believe that morality is “a value system that arose through a long evolutionary process and which we often strongly share, not coincidentally, with other beings.”
 De Waal believes this because “my goal is a very Darwinian one…” De Waal is not too far from Rousseau when he says: